IBM/smart-email-support/README.md

 - Identify information that is missing.
 - Auto-compose responses and send emails.

 This code pattern provides an automatic and cognitive way of achieving the above requirements.
 It uses natural language processing of emails, understanding intents of emails, auto composing responses and providing a dashboard with high level summary of intents and emails.
 While the use case demonstrated here is for a telecom domain, it can be applied to any domain.
 It integrates with database, which acts as a CRM, to pull customer information to validate emails and requests.
-It uses Watson Knowledge Studio for custom domain natural language processing, Watson Natural Language Understanding to deploy custom domain model and get entities from emails, Watson Natural Language Classifier to get intent of email, CloudantNoSQL database to store emails and customer data, Node-RED to integrate with emails, Watson services and Cloudant database, Node runtime for user interface application.
+It uses Watson Knowledge Studio for custom domain natural language processing, Watson Natural Language Understanding(NLU) to deploy custom domain model and get entities from emails, Watson Natural Language Classifier(NLC) to get intent of email, IBM Cloudant database to store emails and customer data, Node-RED to integrate with emails, Watson services and IBM Cloudant database, Node runtime for user interface application.

 After completing this pattern, you will learn how to:
 - Build a custom model using Watson Knowledge Studio and deploy it on Watson Natural Language Understanding.
-- Build a Node-RED flow that integrates email server, Watson services (NLU and NLC) and Cloudant database.
+- Build a Node-RED flow that integrates email server, Watson services (NLU and NLC) and IBM Cloudant database.
-- Deploy application, send sample customer emails and see the emails being auto processed using a simple UI.
+- Deploy application, send sample customer emails and see the emails being auto processed using a simple user interface.

 # Watch the Overview Video